dario13/nodis_challenge/README.md

 The api paths are:

-- PUT: / user
+- POST: /user

 > To limit the scope of the problem, users register only with the email.

-- PUT: / full_product_registration
+- POST: /full_product_registration

 > This route is used for when a product is loaded for the first time,
 > then the product will be available for simple registration, if another
 > user wishes to use it.

-PUT: / simple_product_registration
+POST: /simple_product_registration

 > It allows the registration of a product for a user indicating only the
 > Gtin13, the price and the quantity.

-GET: / product
+GET: /product/:gtin13

 > Returns all the information of a product

-GET: / user_products
+GET: /user_products/:email

 > Returns all the products of a user

-UPDATE: / user_product
+PUT: /user_product/:email&:gtin13

 > Update the price and / or quantity of a user's product

-DELETE: / user_product
+DELETE: /user_product/:email&:gtin13

 > Marks a product as removed for a user